Kura History Our brewery began in 1868, four years after the Meiji Restoration. We have now

 Our sake is fragrant and lively, layered and complex.
 The melting qualities of our wonderful mysterious water and the essence of the fine rice that we use combine to create a sake that suffuses

 the palate and dances with complexity and flavor, with a fragrance that is prominent and alive.
-Also contributing to this is our own Yamada Nishiki rice, grown here in Daito.
+Also contributing to this is our own Yamada Nishiki rice, grown

+here in Daito.
 Making sake is hard work.
 In particular, making ginjo sake can be grueling.
 But that is precisely why making great ginjo can be such a source of happiness.

-(Photo: Doi President Kiyoaki Doi)
+The People (Photo: Doi President Kiyoaki Doi)

 Our current kuramoto (president), Kiyoaki Doi, is the fourth-generation leader.
 Upon taking the reigns from his father, he was told, "You can brew more sake than we do now if you like, or you can brew less.
 Do